gjcliff/nvim/README.md

 2. Clone this repo into your ~/.config/ directory
 3. Type ```nvim``` into your terminal to open Neovim
+4. The obsidian plugin is disabled on the main branch because if it wasn't it would throw lots of errors upon startup.
+If you want to use obsidian, rename the directories in the "workspaces" section of the after/plugins/obsidian.lua file.

 ## Usage
 * Look at the nvim/lua/remap/remap.lua file to see the keybindings I have setup.